Risk Perception: A Key Factor In Workplace Safety & Business Strategy

 Heightened Health Concerns

-With the rapid spread of the virus, individuals' risk perception regarding health and safety skyrocketed.
+With the virus's rapid spread, individuals' risk perceptions regarding health and safety skyrocketed.
 The fear of infection permeated every aspect of daily life, profoundly impacting workplace dynamics.
 Handwashing, mask-wearing, and social distancing measures became imperative not only in personal spaces but also in professional environments.
 Businesses had to adapt swiftly to these concerns, implementing stringent health protocols, remote work arrangements, and innovative solutions to safeguard employees and customers.
 The heightened health concerns underscored the immediate need for organisations to prioritise the well-being of their workforce.

 Economic Uncertainties